fenago/datascience-ml-next-level/Lab06-Filtering a DataFrame/Lab_6.md

-The `RangeIndex` at the top of the output tells us there are 1001 rows in the dataset.
-We can identify the number of present (non-null) values in each column from the output.
-All six columns have missing data.

-First up, `Pandas` has imported our **Mgmt** column as a sequence of text values even though it is fundamentally a collection of Booleans.
-Notice that the designation of the column\'s values is `object` in the output from the `info` method. `object` is the library\'s internal lingo for strings.

 The `astype` method converts the values of a `Pandas` object to a different data type.
 Let\'s extract the **Mgmt** `Series` object from our `DataFrame`, then invoke its `astype` method.
 The argument to the